Margaret Hamilton (publisher): Personal life and death

 She met her husband Max Hamilton who was a fellow librarian at the Parramatta City Library and married him in 1967.
 They had their daughter Melissa Hamilton in 1981 who also worked in the children's book industry where she was a bookseller as well as an educational specialist who worked with her mother as creative director at Pinerolo.

 Hamilton died on 24 November 2022 in Springwood, New South Wales.
-She was survived by her husband Max and daughter Melissa.
+She was surrounded by family, her husband Max and daughter Melissa.